 Now, if you can totally live without any dairy at all then more power to you!
 We just haven’t been able to do it ourselves.
 But again, we keep the cheese portions very small.

-Clean Nut Cheese
+Top Choices for Clean Nut Cheese

 We love nut-cheeses, especially when made with cashews!
 However, many brands are filled with emulsifiers, and unnecessary additives that make them anything but healthy.